Testing homogeneity in dynamic discrete games in finite samples: Appendix to Section

-For any $k=2,\ldots ,K$, $S^{(k-1)} \in \mathcal{S}^{nT}$, and $I^{(k)} $ selected in Step 1 of Algorithm \ref{alg:MCMC}, Step 2 of Algorithm \ref{alg:MCMC} draws $S^{(k)}$ uniformly within $ R_{S}(I^{(k)},S^{(k-1)})$.
+For any $k=2,\ldots ,K$, $S^{(k-1)} \in \mathcal{S}^{nT}$, and $I^{(k)} $ selected in step 1 of our MCMC algorithm, step 2 of our MCMC algorithm draws $S^{(k)}$ uniformly within $ R_{S}(I^{(k)},S^{(k-1)})$.
 To implement this step, we propose a modification of the Euler Algorithm.
-For a description of the Euler Algorithm, see \cite{kandel/yossi/unger/winkler:1996} and \cite{besag/mondal:2013}.
+For a description of the Euler Algorithm, see \cite{kandel/yossi/unger/winkler:1996,besag/mondal:2013}.
 We first describe the original Euler Algorithm in Algorithm \ref{alg:Euler} and then introduce our modification in Algorithm \ref{alg:S_k}.
 Throughout this section, we use $0$ to represent an auxiliary value for the state variable that does not belong to the observed values of the state variable, as $0 \not\in \mathcal{S} = \{1,2,\dots,|\mathcal{S}|\}$.

+\begin{example}[Applying the Euler Algorithm in a simple case] For the sake of illustration, we now apply the Euler Algorithm \ref{alg:Euler} to the sequence $\breve{\xi}=(1,1,2,1,2)$.
+This sequence was chosen because it generates an application of the Euler Algorithm that is both non-trivial and easy to explain.
+Note that $\breve{\xi}$ has $\dim(\breve{\xi})=V=5$ and only two values: 1 and 2.
+Also, $(0 \cup \mathcal{S}) = \{0,1,2\}$.
+As we now demonstrate, the Euler Algorithm applied to $\breve{\xi}$ produces a new sequence $\tilde{\xi}$ that is uniformly distributed in the set $\{ (1,1,2,1,2),(1,2,1,1,2)\}$.